About Detroit Mercy Dental

 Accreditation

-The University of Detroit Mercy School of Dentistry’s programs in dental hygiene, predoctoral dental education and advanced specialty education (Advanced Education in General Dentistry, Endodontics, Orthodontics and Dentofacial Orthopedics, and Periodontics) are fully accredited by the America Dental Association’s Commission on Dental Accreditation (CODA).
+The University of Detroit Mercy School of Dentistry’s programs in dental hygiene, predoctoral dental education and advanced specialty education (Advanced Education in General Dentistry, Endodontics, Orthodontics and Dentofacial Orthopedics, and Periodontics) are accredited without reporting requirements by the America Dental Association’s Commission on Dental Accreditation (CODA).
 The University of Detroit Mercy is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Commission on Dental Accreditation Complaint Policy